n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailgun.md

 # Mailgun

-The Mailgun node allows you to automate work in Mailgun, and integrate Mailgun with other applications. n8n has built-in support for sending emails with Mailgun.
+Use the Mailgun node to automate work in Mailgun, and integrate Mailgun with other applications. n8n has built-in support for sending emails with Mailgun.

 On this page, you'll find a list of operations the Mailgun node supports and links to more resources.